Accident investigation and prevention

 The 1st element – Immediately Reporting All Accidents – is vital for your company to have an effective accident investigation program because common sense tells us that an accident has to be reported before it can be investigated.
 Any delay in reporting an accident may hinder the investigation because evidence at the scene of the accident can become disturbed and witnesses' memories can fade over time.

 The 2nd element – Having an Effective Accident-Reporting Form – helps ensure proper information is collected during the investigation.
-Sample forms can be obtained from your agribusiness risk management consultant at Nationwide or by contacting Vickie Kilgore directly.
+Sample forms can be obtained from your agribusiness risk management consultant at Nationwide.

 The 3rd element – Assigning Accident Investigation Responsibilities – helps ensure the accident investigation is conducted by someone who’s knowledgeable in the business and understands accident prevention.
 It also helps ensure all necessary personnel are involved in obtaining all pertinent information.
 As with any task or responsibility, if it’s not clearly assigned, it’s unlikely to be completed.